scijs/ndarray-ops/README.md

 Conventions
 ===========
 This library implements component-wise operations for all of the operators and Math.* functions in JS, along with a few commonly used aggregate operations.
-Most of the functions in the library work by applying some commutative binary operator to a pair of arrays.
+Most of the functions in the library work by applying some symmetric binary operator to a pair of arrays.
 You call them like this:

 ```javascript
 ops.add(dest, arg1, arg2)